kevinjshah2207/Client-Server-Application/README.md

 |Classes    |Description          |
 |-----------|---------------------|
-|EchoClient | Represents a client of the system.
+|Client | Represents a client of the system.
 A client connects to the load balancer and asks for the solution of a mathematical equation (ex: addition of two numbers).
-|Serveur| Represents a server connected to the loadbalancer.
+|Server| Represents a server connected to the loadbalancer.
 A server receives a mathematical equation and returns the solution to the loadbalancer.
-| Probleme | Represents a mathematical problem.
+| Equation | Represents a mathematical problem.
 This class offers two methods: generate (): generates a simple mathematical equation. calculate (equation): solves a mathematical equation and return the solution.
 | Loadbalancer | Represents the interface between servers and clients.
 He receives requests from clients and by applying Round Robin he chooses a server to execute the customer's request.
 He is also responsible for returning the values to the clients.|